yewstack/yew/README.md

 }
 ```

-### Virtual DOM, independent loops, fine updates
+### Virtual DOM

 Yew uses its own **virtual-dom** implementation.
-It updates the browser's DOM
-with tiny patches when properties of elements have changed.
-Every component lives
+It updates the browser's DOM with tiny patches when properties of elements have changed.
+Every component can be interacted with using its (`Scope`) to pass messages and trigger updates.
-in its own independent loop interacting with the environment (`Scope`) through message passing
-and supports a fine control of rendering.

 The `ShouldRender` returns the value which informs the loop when the component should be re-rendered: